PixelsForGlory/Procedural/README.md

 The `ProceduralVoxelMeshTest` folder contains a unit test project to be run against the code base in NUnit.

-The `ProceduralVoxelMeshTester` folder is a Unity3D program that, when run against a build release, should produce the same screenshots as previous runs of that program.
+The `ProceduralVoxelMeshTester` folder contains a Unity3D project that can be built with a build release of the ProceduralVoxelMesh.dll.
+The program should produce the same screenshots as previous runs of that program.

 Something like this should be the result:
 ![Random Cube](../../../Screenshots/blob/master/VoxelMeshEditor.png?raw=true "Random Cube")